Bug report #21343

 Data used are the ones of the training data.

-#2 Updated by Harrissou Santanna almost 2 years ago
+#2 Updated by Harrissou Santanna over 2 years ago

 On the screenshot, the pink point represents the centroid and the purple(?) represents the point on surface, for polygon layers.
 They are calculated using the dedicated algorithm, alone.
 You can see that the big polygon has nothing right while the small one seems good (at least for the polygon as it does not snap to the point on the river surface).

-#5 Updated by Harrissou Santanna almost 2 years ago
+#5 Updated by Harrissou Santanna over 2 years ago

 - Status changed from Feedback to Open